Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

 ## Passing in framework requests / responses

-In the Node-only library, apps would generally call library functions like so:
+In the Node-only library, apps would generally call library functions as follows:

 ```ts
 app.get(